Research Papers and Books

-Quick links to external sites: Google Scholar profile, ResearchGate presence, DBLP entry, IEEE Software Insights column, my other blog on Medium
+Quick links to external sites: Google Scholar profile, ResearchGate presence, DBLP entry, JSS Dear Researchers column, my other blog on Medium.

 1. Zimmermann, O., Stocker, M., Lübke, D., Zdun, U., Pautasso, C.: Patterns for API Design.
 Simplifying Integration with Loosely Coupled Message Exchanges, Addison Wesley, December 2022.